Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Experiments and Analysis

-Figure \ref{fig:multi-step-demo} illustrates a representative multi-step rollout, showing that LLMs can sustain coherent, qualitatively accurate predictions over a 10-step horizon.
+\textbf{Qualitative Multi-Step Rollouts.} Figure \ref{fig:multi-step-demo} illustrates representative multi-step rollouts for the Allen--Cahn and wave equations, showing that LLMs can sustain coherent, qualitatively accurate predictions over a 10-step horizon.
 This is notable because the foundation models are not specialized PDE solvers and lack training-time exposure to the discretized PDE solutions; initial conditions are randomly sampled at inference time.
-Additional visualizations for other random initial conditions, which exhibit similar behavior, are provided in Appendix \ref{subsec:appendix-rollout-visualizations}.
-The Llama-3.1-8B model closely tracks the evolution, capturing nonlinear reaction--diffusion dynamics without collapsing to trivial behavior or diverging.
+The Llama-3.1-8B model closely tracks the evolution, capturing nonlinear reaction--diffusion dynamics and finite-speed wave propagation without collapsing to trivial behavior or diverging.
 When prompted with sufficiently long input context, the model can approximate and extrapolate PDE dynamics purely through autoregressive token-level inference.
-In contrast, Llama-3.2-1B shows larger deviations and fails to reproduce nonlinear structure over extended rollouts (see Appendix~\ref{subsec:appendix-small-model-bias} for analysis of error patterns and capacity limits).
+In contrast, Llama-3.2-1B shows larger deviations and fails to preserve spatiotemporal structure over extended rollouts (see Appendix~\ref{subsec:appendix-small-model-bias} for analysis of error patterns and capacity limits).
+Visualizations for Llama-3.2-3B, additional numerical benchmarks, and further random initial conditions are provided in Appendix~\ref{subsec:appendix-rollout-visualizations}.